vladnikolov86/vite-sample-task/ReadMe.md

 ### Notes
 1. Added some mocking of the data to simulate a bit more items.
 That is why there is repetition for some the items.
+2. Tests are available with `yarn test`.
+They are added for one of the components.